OTCShare2/ansible-intel-aws-vm/README.md

 2. <a name="amazon_linux_ec2_non_default_vpc"> amazon_linux_ec2_non_default_vpc</a> creates an AWS EC2 instance on 4th Generation Intel® Xeon® Scalable Processor (Sapphire Rapids) on Linux Operating System in a non-default VPC
 3. <a name="gen_ai_demo"> gen_ai_demo</a> It creates an Amazon M7i EC2 Instance with 4th Generation Intel® Xeon® Scalable Processor (Sapphire Rapids) & Intel® Cloud Optimized Recipe for FastChat and Stable Diffusion

-**
-****Playbook**:- An Ansible playbook is a YAML file that describes the tasks, are composed of a series of plays, which are groups of tasks that are executed in a specific order.
+**Playbook**: An Ansible playbook is a YAML file that describes the tasks, are composed of a series of plays, which are groups of tasks that are executed in a specific order.
 Each play defines a set of tasks that should be executed on a specific group of hosts.
          Playbooks can also include variables, which can be used to store data that is used by the tasks.
 This makes it easy to reuse playbooks for different environments and configurations. for this module.
 For this module, there are 4 playbooks: